This article originally appeared on VICE Canada.

 Some e-liquids producers employ high standards for product testing and consumer protection, but the proliferation of mom-and-pop vape shops and the common practice of "home-brewing" e-liquids has resulted in some dangerous chemicals finding their way into liquids without the producer's knowledge.

 One such chemical is diacetyl.
-A flavouring agent linked to a potentially fatal respiratory disease, diacetyl was found to be present in as many as 74.2 percent of sweet e-liquids in 2014.
-Producers responded promptly to this finding, and the levels of diacetyl found in e-cigarette vapours were significantly lower than those found in tobacco smoke.
+A flavoring agent linked to a potentially fatal respiratory disease, diacetyl was found to be present in as many as 74.2 percent of sweet e-liquids in 2014.
+Producers responded promptly to this finding, and the levels of diacetyl found in e-cigarette vapors were significantly lower than those found in tobacco smoke.

 Selby warns that without better quality control throughout the industry, vapers face potential risks.